-Computer Configuration\Policies\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Device and Resource Redirection\Do not allow COM port redirection
+''' Computer Configuration\Policies\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Device and Resource Redirection\Do not allow COM port redirection '''

+'''

-Note: This Group Policy path is provided by the Group Policy template TerminalServer.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+TerminalServer.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

+'''

 Users in a Remote Desktop Services session will not be able to redirect server data to local (client) COM ports.